ichbinjon/hackathon/docs/tutorial/index.md

 more that could be done, here are a few ideas:

-- the routing algorithm is very basic and assumes your players can travel over water, perhaps some form of path finding would work better in more complex maps
+- the routing algorithm is very basic and assumes your players can travel over water, perhaps some form of path finding would work better in more complex maps, see for instance the `com.scottlogic.hackathon.game.Graph` utility class
 - the battle rules are such that your players can eliminate enemy players without taking losses, you could add some logic to ensure you outnumber your enemies
 - be careful that you don't leave your own spawn point undefended, if it gets destroyed then you cannot spawn more